PixelOS-AOSP/official_devices/API/instructions/gauguin.md

-# Keep in mind...
-- YOU MUST CLEAN FLASH if you are coming from any other ROM or MIUI (A clean flash is recommended for users on the February build)
-- For F2FS Compression to work, you are required to clean flash the ROM with AOSP recovery

-# Clean flash:
+# Clean flash (Required from Android 13 to Android 14):
-- Flash recovery (link is above)
+- Flash the recovery
-- Download ROM from the link above
+- Download the ROM
 - Reboot to recovery
-- Flash the latest  MIUI 13 firmware for your region
+- Flash the latest MIUI 14 firmware for your region
 - Flash ROM zip
 - Format data
 - Reboot and voila!